mspncp/gosu-wiki/C---Tutorial.md

 `update()` and `draw()` are overrides of `Gosu::Window`'s member functions. `update()` is (by default) called 60 times per second and should contain the main game logic, such as moving objects around and testing for collisions.

-`draw()` is called afterwards or whenever the window needs redrawing for other reasons.
+`draw()` is called afterwards or whenever the window needs redrawing for other reasons, and may also be skipped every other time if the FPS go too low.
 It should contain code to redraw the whole scene, but no logic.
-Think of it as an side-effect free mapping from the game state to the video output.

 Then follows the main program.
-A window is created and its `show()` member function is called, which does not return until the window has been closed by the user or its own code.
-Tada — now you have a small black window with a title of your choice!
+We create a window and call its `show()` member function, which does not return until the window has been closed by the user or by calling `close()`.

 A diagram of the main loop is shown on the [[Window Main Loop]] page.